Sagnac/Zernike.jl/README.md

 * `Zernike.metrics(ΔW::WavefrontError)` exists;

-* The `zplot` function can be invoked independently using `Polynomial` and `WavefrontError` function types as well as quantized wavefront errors;
+* The `zplot` function can be invoked independently using `Polynomial` and `WavefrontError` function types, quantized wavefront errors, as well as `Observable`s of each; the plot will update each time the `Observable` changes;

 * If you resize the plot window, right clicking on the figure will resize / trim the plot automatically so that it fits within the window without extra space;